23 Startup Company Ideas

 Open up a franchise of Kickstarter/Indie-GoGo retail stores.
 (Since Radio Shack went bankrupt, you could probably lease their stores for cheap.)

 Kickstarter products could be displayed, and demonstrated.
 Customers could see them in real life and try them out.
-And folks doing Kickstarter projects could compile customer reactions, get input.
-Questionable products could be proven to work.
+And folks doing Kickstarter projects could get live customer reactions and input.

 For some reason board games are very popular on Kickstarter.
 So a section of the store would be devoted to board games.